Privacy Vulnerability of Split Computing to Data-Free Model Inversion Attacks: Introduction

-This paper considers the problem of \textit{zero-shot model inversion}: we study the viability to learn an inversion model that faithfully reverses the original function mapping, given only a target pre-trained model without access to original training data.
-Our proposed method \textit{unifies} the inversion for both discriminative and generative models as shown in~\autoref{fig:teaser}.
-To overcome the increased complexity and non-linearity of the target model as depth increases, we propose a divide-and-conquer inversion method that partitions the inversion into sequential layer/block-wise inversion sub-problems.
-To support optimization of modules in the inversion model, we exploit synthetic data generated via minimizing the discrepancy between noise input's feature statistics and ones stored in batch normalization (BN)~\citep{santos2019learning,yin2020dreaming,xu2020generative}.
+In this work, we focus on a white-box and data-free model inversion attack.
+Previous theoretical~\cite{Arora2015,Gilbert2017,QiLei2019} and empirical~\cite{RN58,teterwak2021understanding,hatamizadeh_2022} studies have shown that inversion attack becomes more difficult as the depth of the network that computes the feature increases.
+To overcome the increased complexity and non-linearity of the target model as the depth increases, we propose a \textit{divide-and-conquer inversion} method that partitions the inversion into sequential layer/block-wise inversion sub-problems.
+For each sub-problem, an inversion module is built and optimized to reverse the input-output function of the corresponding target layer/block.
+To support optimization of inversion modules, we exploit synthetic data generated via minimizing the discrepancy between (randomly initialized) dummy input's feature statistics and the corresponding statistics stored in batch normalization (BN) layer~\citep{santos2019learning,yin2020dreaming,xu2020generative}.
 With synthetic data proxies, we are able to optimize the inversion model to enforce feature embedding similarity with respect to the original counterpart.
-We call it cycle consistency-guided inversion.
-Combining aforementioned techniques enables us to successfully scale zero-shot model inversion to deep architectures and complicated datasets without assumptions on model or dataset priors.
+We call it cycle \textit{consistency-guided inversion}.
+Combining aforementioned techniques enables us to successfully scale zero-shot model inversion to deep architectures and large datasets without strong assumptions on model or dataset priors.

-In summary, we make the following contributions: (\textbf{i}) We propose a new inversion paradigm based on a divide-and-conquer strategy and a cycle-consistency loss. (\textbf{ii}) We demonstrate that the method generalizes to both discriminative and generating models, even for complex datasets~(\textit{i.e.}, ImageNet~\citep{deng2009imagenet} and CelebA~\citep{liu2015faceattributes}), surpassing state-of-the-art baselines. (\textbf{iii}) We analyze inversion insights, including image recovery, quality enhancement, latent code projection, and adversarial sample characterization.
+In summary, we make the following contributions: (1) We propose an inversion method based on a divide-and-conquer inversion (DCI) and a cycle-consistency loss on synthetic data.
+(2) We demonstrate that the method generalizes to both discriminative and generating models, even for large datasets~(\textit{i.e.}, ImageNet~\citep{deng2009imagenet} and CelebA~\citep{liu2015faceattributes}), surpassing state-of-the-art baselines.
+(3) We demonstrate that \method can be used as a tool to analyze the inversion difficulty at different layer depths as well as the trade-off between utility and defense.